Nobel literature prize will not be awarded this year

 “We find it necessary to commit time to recovering public confidence in the Academy before the next laureate can be announced,” Anders Olsson, the academy’s permanent secretary, said in a statement.
 He said the academy was acting “out of respect for previous and future literature laureates, the Nobel Foundation and the general public.”

-It will be the first time since wartime 1943 that the prestigious award is not handed out.
+It will be the first time since World War II that the prestigious award is not handed out.
+Last year, Japanese-born British novelist Kazuo Ishiguro won the prize.

 Most Read Nation & World Stories